Malkverbena/mysql/README.md

 Copy or clone the repository into Godot_path/modules

-Rename the folder to mysql.
+Rename the folder to MySQL.

 On linux like systems there are no trouble found to compile, but in Windows systems there is some issues to compile.